Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

-where $\mathbf{r}(t)=[r_1(t),r_2(t),...,r_N(t)]$ is the vector of nodes' readout, $\gamma $ is a positive constant, the symmetric matrix $ A$ is the reservoir's adjacency matrix, i.e., $A_{ij}=A_{ji}$ describes the strength of the coupling between node $j$ to node $i$, the mask vector $\mathbf{d}=[d_1,d_2,...,d_N]$, $N$ is the number of nodes, and $u(t)$ is the input signal.
-We also assume that the matrix $A$ is Hurwitz, and therefore the reservoir dynamics \eqref{coupled_RC} is stable.
+where $\mathbf{r}(t)=[r_1(t),r_2(t),...,r_N(t)]$ is the $N$-dimensional vector of the nodes' {states}, $\gamma $ is a positive constant, and $ A$ is the square $N$-dimensional reservoir's adjacency matrix, i.e., { $A_{ij}$ describes the strength of the coupling from node $j$ to node $i$, the mask vector $\mathbf{d}=[d_1,d_2,...,d_N]$, and $u(t)$ is the input signal.
+We sometimes simply refer to the number of nodes $N$ as the reservoir `size'.
+We introduce two assumptions: (i) the matrix $A$ is diagonalizable and (ii) the matrix $(A-I)$ is Hurwitz.
+As a result of (ii) and under the generic assumption of bounded inputs $\mathbf{u}$, the reservoir dynamics \eqref{coupled_RC} is stable.}